'People need access to healthy meals:' Inequality among Indigenous people may explain psychological distress

 Improving the quality and availability of food could help reduce mental health issues among Indigenous populations in Canada, say researchers who analyzed survey responses from 14,000 Indigenous adults.

 Suicide is a major cause of death among First Nations, Métis and Inuit people.
-Collectively, suicide rates among Indigenous peoples are two to three times higher than among non-Indigenous Canadians, according to previous responses.
+Collectively, suicide rates among Indigenous people are two to three times higher than among non-Indigenous Canadians, according to previous responses.

 The survey responses were originally filed with Statistics Canada in 2012, but the numbers had never been crunched this way until they were analyzed and published in Monday's issue of the Canadian Medical Association Journal.